 During the month of June each year, the Schemes issue premium notices to Scheme Members.
 The risk attaches to the premiums in the next accounting period and accordingly the revenue is recognised each following year commencing 1 July.
-Prior to each balance date members have committed to participate in either the Schemes or the Fund for the ensuing year and accordingly the premiums are disclosed in the Statement of Financial Position as "premiums in advance".
+Prior to each balance date members have committed to participate in either the Schemes or the Fund for the ensuing year and accordingly the premiums are disclosed in the Statement of Financial Position as "premiums receivable" with an offsetting liability described as "premiums in advance".